 Yes, as long as the claim is made timely any dependent may seek death benefits.
 Certain members of an employee’s family such as the spouse or minor children are presumed to be dependent and have the right to file a claim.

 If my work injury is the fault of someone other than my employer, do I have to choose between filing a workers’ compensation claim with my employer and suing the person responsible?

 In some cases, third-party liability may be an option if the accident was caused by an individual other than your employer, or as the result of a defective product.
 In these cases, you can file a workers’ comp claim in addition to seeking compensation from the negligent third party.

 Call for a Consultation With a Petaluma Work Injury Lawyer

 If you have been injured at work, we can help you explore your compensation options.
-Contact our San Rafael workers’ compensation attorneys online or call 415-442-4646, toll free at 866-545-7298, to schedule a consultation to discuss your situation.
+Contact our San Rafael workers’ compensation attorneys online or call 415-442-4646, to schedule a consultation to discuss your situation.

 Se habla español.